 The new blends superbly with the old; just down the street from St David's Centre lies Cardiff Market.
 It has traded in one guise or another since the 1700s.
 For the past couple of centuries, the striking glass-roofed Victorian structure has housed some of the capital city’s most-loved butchers and fishmongers, as well as an array of traditional sweet shops, bakers, florists and small eateries.

 There are six Victorian arcades in Cardiff, offering an intimate environment for shoppers who enjoy an alternative to the well-trodden path of the high street.
 There are over 100 unique shops to check out.
 The Castle Quarter is made up of High Street Arcade, Duke Street Arcade and Castle Arcade.
 These are historic structures full of vintage clothes stores, craft shops and coffee shops.
+If your special interest is food then Loving Welsh Food offer a City of Arcades Tasting Tour - highlighting the vibrant food scene around its diverse shopping arcades.
+There's the free City of Arcades history and culture guided walking tour with Fogo’s Free Tours.

 Just a short stroll away are The Royal Arcade, Wyndham Arcade and Morgan Arcade, full of clothes shops, jewellery stores and eating places.
 While there are just too many great places to list, it is worth noting that Morgan Arcade is home to a genuine Cardiff institution.
 Spillers Records first opened its doors in 1894, making it the oldest record shop in the world.